IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/turbine_inlet.rst

 Constraints
 -----------

-In addition to the constraints inherited from the :ref:`PressureChanger model
+In addition to the constraints inherited from the `HelmTurbineStage
-<technical_specs/model_libraries/generic/unit_models/pressure_changer:Pressure Changer>` with the isentropic options, this
+<technical_specs/model_libraries/power_generation/unit_models/turbine_inlet:Turbine (Stage)>`,
-model contains two more constraints, one to estimate efficiency and one pressure-flow relation.
+this model contains two more constraints, one to estimate efficiency and one pressure-flow relation.
 From the isentropic pressure changer model, these constraints eliminate the need to specify efficiency and either inlet flow or outlet pressure.

 The isentropic efficiency is given by: